-Include travel budget for assistants, interpreters and appropriate modes of transport to the venue (e.g. some participants may need a taxi rather than local bus).
+Include travel budget for assistants and interpreters and for participants to use appropriate modes of transport to the venue.

-Budget for a large room.
-If you have 15 participants-book a space for 25 (this will allow space for assistive devices e.g. crutches and wheelchairs).
+- For participants to use some participants may need a taxi rather than a local bus. - Budget for a large room.
+If you have 15 participants-book a space for 25.
+This will allow space for assistive mobility devices such as crutches and wheelchairs).